Fritz-Haber-Institut/Realtimeplot1_Backend/docs/cross_endpoint_responses.md

 }
 ```

-*Only for endpoints, which can only be accessed by administrators.*
+*Only for endpoints which can only be accessed by administrators.*

 ### Response 403 FORBIDDEN - Invalid access token
 ```JSON